RahulJanagouda/kotlin-guides/style.md

  1. _Between_ consecutive members of a class: properties, constructors, functions, nested classes, etc.

      * **Exception**: A blank line between two consecutive properties (having no other code between them) is optional.
-Such blank lines are used as needed to create logical groupings of properties and associate properties with their backing property, if present.
+Such blank lines are used as needed to create logical groupings of properties and associate properties with their backing property if present.

      * **Exception**: Blank lines between enum constants are covered below.